sruxll/dog-breed/README.md

 A image classifier for identifying dog breed.
 Given an image of a dog, the classifier will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 # Overview
-The following is a screenshot of the Web app of this classifier.
 ![Web app homepage](images/web_screenshot.png)